Number: Rational numbers

+Real numbers and irrational numbers

+The Babylonians, as early as 1800 BCE, demonstrated numerical approximations of irrational quantities such as √2 on clay tablets, with an accuracy analogous to six decimal places, as in the tablet YBC 7289.
+These values were primarily used for practical calculations in geometry and land measurement.
+There were practical approximations of irrational numbers in the Indian Shulba Sutras composed between 800 and 500 BC.

-The earliest known use of irrational numbers was in the Indian Sulba Sutras composed between 800 and 500 BC.
-The first existence proofs of irrational numbers is usually attributed to Pythagoras, more specifically to the Pythagorean Hippasus of Metapontum, who produced a (most likely geometrical) proof of the irrationality of the square root of 2.
+The first existence proofs of irrational numbers is usually attributed to Pythagoras, more specifically to the Pythagorean Hippasus, who produced a (most likely geometrical) proof of the irrationality of the square root of 2.
 The story goes that Hippasus discovered irrational numbers when trying to represent the square root of 2 as a fraction.
-However, Pythagoras believed in the absoluteness of numbers, and could not accept the existence of irrational numbers.
-He could not disprove their existence through logic, but he could not accept irrational numbers, and so, allegedly and frequently reported, he sentenced Hippasus to death by drowning, to impede spreading of this disconcerting news.
+However, Pythagoras believed in the absoluteness of numbers.
+He could not disprove the existence of irrational numbers, or accept them, so according to legend, he sentenced Hippasus to death by drowning, to impede the spread of this unsettling news.